Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

     ![widget wrap](widgetwrap.png)

 11. The panel widgets include foldable panel and on-screen panel.
-Change background color of the title panes to blue and remove the borders.
+Change the background color of the title panes to blue and remove the borders.

   ```CSS
     .jimu-on-screen-widget-panel>.jimu-panel-title,